Sun Dried Tomatoes Selection and Storage

 Please for more information or any inquiry click here ……

-Sun-dried tomatoes can easily be made at home if you have the patience and vigilance.
+dried tomatoes can easily be made at home if you have the patience and vigilance.
 Using a food dehydrator can help you quickly and safely make sun-dried tomatoes without having to wait for a sunny day or two.
 Your oven can also be used to quickly dry tomatoes.
-But if you like the traditional route, there are lots of recipes you can try at home.
+But if you like the traditional route, you can try many recipes at home.
 If you live in an overcast area with little sun, then the homemade route might not be for you—but that’s ok!
-There are many store-bought options that are healthy and delicious.
+Many store-bought options are healthy and delicious.
 They’ll save you time as well.

 Selection

-While there are high-quality oil-packed sun-dried tomatoes, you do want to be wary of what you buy.
-Many commercial sun-dried tomatoes packed in oil use an inferior oil and may be over-spiced.
-You can easily remedy this by using dried tomatoes, adding your own good olive oil and preferred herbs and/or spices, seal, and refrigerate.
+While there are high-quality oil-packed dried tomatoes, you do want to be wary of what you buy.
+Many commercial sun-dried tomatoes packed in oil use an inferior oil and maybe over-spiced.
+You can easily remedy this by using dried tomatoes, adding your own good olive oil and preferred herbs and spices, sealing, and refrigerating.
 Make up new batches as you need them.

 Spices